 “Daddy!”
 I say, handing my glass to Christian and hurrying over to greet my father.
-He grabs me in a big bear hug while I giggle, telling him how happy I am that he made it.
-He has been much more approachable since he and Mandy have been together and I have made a pact to be closer to him ever since the kidnapping.
+He embraces me in a big bear hug while I giggle, telling him how happy I am that he made it.
+He has been much more approachable since he and Mandy have been together, and I’ve made a pact to be closer to him ever since the kidnapping.
 I plan on making the most of every moment.
 It’s part of my therapy—and my recovery.

 “You look wonderful, Annie,” he says, looking into my face.

 “Thank you, Daddy.
 You look great,” I say softly, and he really does.
 He looks at least ten years younger since he’s been with Mandy.
 Speaking of which, I kiss my father on the cheek and send him over to Christian and the Greys while I greet Mandy.

 “Mandy, I’m so glad that you could come.
 You look fantastic!”
 Mandy is wearing a ribbed cashmere gray dress with a cowl neck and she is complimenting the dress with boots that I would literally kill for!

 “Oh, my God, are those the Balmains?”
 I say quietly.

 “Yes!” she whispered conspiratorially.
 “Do you know how long I had to save up for these boots?”